Interested in a great code review checklist to be able to stop producing bugs?

 At its simplest, there should be some rules about how things should be named, and how code structures should be typed.

 In the above code snippet there are a few things that may not meet normal, accepted, standards:

 - Local Variables – normally lowercase or camelCase

 - Explicitly typed variables – use implied typing, this makes your code more flexible.
 In this case, imagine we change the Customer collection from List to List so that it can be used against individuals or organizations.
 You now need to refactor all your code, using var instead would mean you only need to refactor code that breaks (see Unit Tests).

-The above code would be much more readable if it was represented like this
+The above code readability would be much more better if it was represented like this

 foreach(var cust in Customers)